chrishinds/pseudonymiser-pipeline-demo/README.md

         filepath_env: PATIENT_PSEUDO_FILEPATH
         partition_on: inserted_at
 ```
-The metastore defines three pipelines, The first `patient_producer` is a small service which reads the `sample_data.json` fixture and outputs patients
+The metastore defines three pipelines.
+The first, `patient_producer`, is a small service which reads the `sample_data.json` fixture and outputs patients
 one-by-one into a Kafka topic, at a randomised rate.
 ```yaml
 pipelines: